BloomBooks/bloom-translate-spreadsheet/README.md

 A command-line tool for translating Bloom spreadsheet content to different languages using various translation models.

 - Currently supports these translation services:
-  - Google Translate (`-x-ai-gt`)
+  - Google Translate (`-x-ai-google`)
   - Pig Latin (`-x-ai-piglatin`)

 ## Installation

 Download the executable from the [Releases](../../releases) page of this repository:

 - Windows: `bts.exe`

 For Google Translate functionality, set these environment variables:

 - `BLOOM_GOOGLE_TRANSLATION_SERVICE_ACCOUNT_EMAIL`
 - `BLOOM_GOOGLE_TRANSLATION_SERVICE_PRIVATE_KEY`
   You will need to restart your terminal before it will see any changes you make to environment variables.

 ## Usage

 Basic usage:

 ```bash
 # On Windows:
 .\bts.exe <inputPath> [options]
 ```

 Options:

 - `-o, --output <path>` - Output Excel file path (default: {input-filename}-{language}.xlsx)
-- `--target <tag>` - BCP47 language code with model (default: fr-x-ai-gt)
+- `--target <tag>` - BCP47 language code with model (default: fr-x-ai-google)
 - `--retranslate` - Replace existing columns if they already exist
 - `-V, --version` - Output the version number
 - `-h, --help` - Display help information

 Examples:

 ```bash
 # Find all the existing "[**-x-ai-**] columns and translate any that are empty
 ./bts foo.xlsx